 Screenwriters: Christopher Markus and Stephen McFeely

-This rousing, period war picture proves that Marvel Studios can turn out a good movie that doesn’t revolve around a hero with larger-than-life abilities.
+This rousing, period war picture was the first to prove that Marvel Studios can turn out a good movie that doesn’t revolve around a hero with larger-than-life abilities.
 Chris Evans’ transformation from weakling to dear-lord-look-at-the-size-of-those-pecs adonis is something to behold, and Hugo Weaving’s Red Skull is easily my favorite Marvel Studios villain next to Loki.
 My biggest complaint is that Evans’ Steve Rogers, like the movie itself, is sorta square — a kind way of saying “bland” — and some of the visual effects lack the polish of the rest of the movies on this list.
 There are people who love this movie the most; for me, it’s Marvel in a minor key, but still an enjoyable one.